 As you approach the castle, you’ll find yourself on the opposite side of a green moat from it.
 I found myself walking back and forth across the edge of the moat, trying to capture it from all different angles.
 The impressive wooden bridge that spans the moat and small river really is quite neat in its own right.

 Once across the bridge and paid the entrance fee, you’ll find yourself in the main courtyards.
 With its very unconventional shape, the main courtyard, is bordered by two two-tiered terraces and an elegant staircase.
 As with the moat, you can’t help but move about and admire it all from every angle.
+You’re bound to notice that some sections of the castle look in much better state than others, especially from up on the balcony.

 One of the more fascinating stories of Corvin Castle revolves around an arabic inscription referring to the castle’s well.
 Dug by three Turkish prisoners, they were promised freedom upon completion by John Hunyadi.
 However, when he died and the well was completed, John’s wife Elisabeth reneged on the promise and sentenced the prisoners to death.